vamseeachanta/energy/good_samaritan_guidelines.md

         - If project information is considered proprietary, an private repo shared with leaders is a better place.
 If in doubt, add to private repo and seek advice from leaders.

+Documentation guidelines:
+- document all the learnings in training repository.
+- save all code as programming files
+- draw flowcharts in plantuml
+    - an overview flowchart
+    - detailed flowcharts as needed

 ### References